yashikachugh160301/Sensitive-Image-Classifier/README.md

 # Model Weights
 RNN-LSTM model trained using ResNet50 extracted image features

+# Documentation
-# Report, PPT and paper for the project is attached
+Report, PPT and paper for the project is attached